How the Audi Environmental Foundation is finding solutions to plastic in the ocean

 We found practically every kind of plastic — from micro-plastics, to PET bottles, to soccer balls.
 In the Netherlands, we only have a deposit on bottles that are one liter or larger, which makes the waste problem even worse.

 What were the reactions to your plastic islands?

 We have received a lot of positive feedback from all over the world.
 People like the idea and are excited to see how we’ve made something so attractive and useful out of trash.
 The residents of Rotterdam like the fact that their city is a trendsetter in this regard.
 It has also caused other cities to prick up their ears, and we are now in contact with them about creating other similar projects.

 What plans do you have for the future?

-Our collecting basins will next be installed on the Indonesian island of Ambon and in Brussels.
-But we are also researching suitable installation locations for other cities.
+We now have further locations for our joint Litter Traps with the Audi Environmental Foundation: in Brussels and Budapest.
+However, we are also investigating suitable deployment sites for other cities.
 For example, it’s important that the collecting basins are located where the volume of plastic waste is greatest; they also need to be placed so that they don’t cause problems for ship traffic.
-Our partnership with the Audi Environmental Foundation is for the long-term.